tiepdotme/serenade-wind/_posts/2020-07-20-beautiful-people.md

 These days, I'm going through some really old mixtapes I made in high school and college.
 Back then, I was a disc jockey on [WZLY 91.5](https://wzly.net/) and in order to save money, I would head down to the station and sequester one of the studios to record my own mixes from the station's library of CDs and vinyl records.
 It was such an advancement to my high school days of recording directly from LA radio stations like [KROQ 106.7](https://kroq.radio.com/).

-Alas, audio cassette tapes are worthless these days, except in my case, they happen to still capture some rare vinyl tracks and more importantly some of my old shows which were named: Audio Seizure, Next Exit, and In Your Ear.
+Alas, audio cassette tapes are worthless these days, except in my case, they happen to still capture some rare vinyl tracks and more importantly some of my old shows which were named: Audio Seizure, Dub This, Next Exit, and In Your Ear.
 My roommate Tina and I had a 2-hour slot each semester where we played dance, techno and industrial music.
-This was the era of underground raves, imports from Manchester and the Italian club scene, and we largely got access to this new music through contacts at [WZBC 90.3](https://www.wzbc.org/) and Boston DJs spinning at Axis and Venus de Milo on [Landsdowne Street](http://archive.boston.com/thingstodo/gotoit/2007/09/boston_nightclu.html).
+This was the era of underground raves, imports from Manchester and the Italian club scene, and we largely got access to this new music through DJs at [WZBC 90.3](https://www.wzbc.org/) and Boston DJs spinning at Axis and Venus de Milo on [Landsdowne Street](http://archive.boston.com/thingstodo/gotoit/2007/09/boston_nightclu.html).

 # Melody vs Lyrics